 The first signs of my hearing loss

 “I lost most of the hearing in my right ear when I was a teenager.
 It was a conductive hearing loss.
-But I was young and I adapted.
-I would sit on a certain side of people so I could hear with my good ear and that just became the norm with me – a natural way that I coped.
+But I was young, and I adapted.
+I would sit on a certain side of people so I could hear with my good ear, and that just became the norm with me – a natural coping mechanism.

 “I know that relationships are built on clear communication.
-More and more, I didn’t always hear what was being said.
+More and more, I found myself unable to hear what was being said.
 I would assume things and fill in the gaps to compensate for what I didn’t actually hear.
-It got to the point where there was a lot of miscommunication on my part.
-I would think I heard the whole story and I didn’t.
+It got to the point that there was a lot of miscommunication on my part.
+I would think that I had I heard the whole story when I actually hadn’t.

-How I realized I had to do something
+How I realised I had to do something

-My Ah-hah came at a sales conference.
+My ‘'aha!’ moment came at a sales conference.
 My wife and children had come along and were outside at the pool.
-I went out during one of the breaks and my wife was chatting with a woman who I didn’t know.
+I went out during one of the breaks, and my wife was chatting with a woman who I didn’t know.
 I walked up and joined the conversation.
-The woman was actually someone who was with my company but in another division.
+The woman was actually someone from my company, but in another division.
 I thought the conversation was going well.
 At one point, I couldn’t hear exactly what she said and guessed that she was asking me about my job.
-After we had talked for a few minutes, she looked at me and said half humorously but with a clear message, “You need to take listening 101.”*
+After we had talked for a few minutes, she looked at me and said half humorously, but with a clear message: ‘You need to take Listening 101.’*

-I was surprised and a little shaken.
+I was surprised and a little shaken up.
 I had never told anyone at work about my hearing loss.
 Only my family and close friends knew.
-I had always managed to overcome and adapt”, Robb continues.
+I had always managed to overcome and adapt,” Robb continues.

 “After that conversation, I began to reconsider the possibility that I might benefit from a bone anchored hearing solution.
-At a checkup two years earlier, my otolaryngologist had encouraged me to think about a bone anchored solution.
+At a check-up appointment two years earlier, my otolaryngologist had encouraged me to think about a bone anchored solution.
 There was something about the permanent nature of that option that made me hesitate.
-It was not a concern about the surgery which I knew would be minor.
-I suppose it was more about accepting the fact that I was no longer able to adapt or overcome my hearing loss as I had in the past.
-It was very humbling to realize that I might need help that would be so permanent and, as I thought at the time, so visible”, says Robb.
+It was not a concern about the surgery, which I knew would be minor.
+I suppose it was more about accepting the fact that I was no longer able to adapt or overcome my hearing loss as I had done in the past.
+It was very humbling to realise that I might need help that would be so permanent and – as I thought at the time – so visible,” says Robb.

 “Instead, my doctor tried to manipulate the bones in my ear to see if that would improve my situation.
-It didn’t and I became increasingly frustrated and exhausted trying to hear people.
+It didn’t, and I became increasingly frustrated and exhausted trying to hear people.
 It was especially difficult communicating with my oldest daughter.
 She has a tone of voice that I couldn’t hear at all.
-After asking her for the third time to repeat, she would say, “Never mind.”
-I realized it was frustrating for me but even more frustrating for my wife and kids.
+After asking her for the third time to repeat herself, she would just say ‘never mind.’
+I realised it was frustrating for me, but even more frustrating for my wife and kids.

-My doctor had used bone anchored hearing solutions for his patients for years and was very confident that they could make a positive difference for me.
+My doctor had used bone anchored hearing solutions for his patients for years, and he was very confident that they could make a positive difference for me.
 His office was actually converting to the new Ponto System at the time I considered acting on his recommendations.
-He had many positive things to say about the Ponto System as “the next generation” of bone anchored solutions.
-I realized I was a patient that could choose to go with a newest technology”, Robb explains.
+He had many positive things to say about the Ponto System as ‘the next generation’ of bone anchored solutions.
+I realised I was a patient who could choose to go with the latest technology,” Robb explains.

 On the cutting edge

 “I did some research online and I liked what I saw.
-The design was a little different, more ergonomically shaped to follow the lines of the ear - not the little box that I had seen with my doctor’s old bone anchored system.
+The design was a little different, shaped more ergonomically to follow the lines of the ear – not the little box that I had seen with my doctor’s old bone anchored system.
 I also liked the Oticon technology inside the Ponto Pro sound processor.
-It is the advanced digital processing that is used in the most advanced conventional hearing aids.
-I especially like the multiple functions offered with Ponto Pro like the “Learning Volume Control” that adjusted to different listening situations and the directional microphone that allowed me to "zero in on what I wanted to hear".
-I also talked to my audiologist who was really excited about Ponto Pro’s new technology.
-Oticon’s experience with hearing instruments and track record of innovation was the big turning point for me.
-It was exciting to be one of the first to experience the new innovation” says Robb.
+It’s the advanced digital processing that is used in the most advanced conventional hearing aids.
+I especially like the multiple functions offered with Ponto Pro, like the ‘Learning Volume Control’ that adjusted to different listening situations, and the directional microphone that allowed me to ‘zero in on what I wanted to hear’.
+I also talked to my audiologist, who was very excited about Ponto Pro’s new technology.
+Oticon’s experience with hearing instruments and their track record for innovation were the big turning points for me.
+It was exciting to be one of the first people to experience the new innovation,” says Robb.

 It was raining on the day I was fitted with Ponto Pro.
-When I drove home, I could hear the ping of the raindrops on my windshield.
-I thought, “Oh my gosh, I can hear everything, every little detail!”
+When I drove home, I could hear the ping of the raindrops on my windscreen.
+I thought, ‘Oh my gosh, I can hear everything, every little detail!’

 Looking ahead with confidence

 “It’s really amazing.
-I catch myself sitting in a certain spot so I can hear the whole table and then I remember that I don’t have to do that anymore.
-Before I had to position myself carefully and even then I would be staining to hear.
-With the directional microphones in my Ponto Pro, I am hearing even more clearly at meetings and larger, noisy gatherings.
+I catch myself sitting in a certain spot so I can hear the whole table, and then I remember that I don’t have to do that anymore.
+Before, I had to position myself carefully, and even then, I would be straining to hear.
+With the directional microphones in my Ponto Pro, I am hearing even more clearly in meetings and during larger, noisy gatherings.
 It is also easier to hear when I’m driving the car and the kids have the radio going and my wife is speaking to me.
-Now we can talk easily and the experience is more enjoyable for all of us.
+Now we can talk easily, and the experience is more enjoyable for all of us.

 When I want to, I can also mute my Ponto Pro.
 To mute, I just hit the mute button.
 It’s quick and easy.

-I have gone back to my audiologist to fine tune the sound processor to my individual preferences.
-I like that Ponto Pro can be customized for my individual hearing loss and that, if my hearing changes in the future, my Ponto Pro can be readjusted.
+I have gone back to my audiologist to fine-tune the sound processor to my individual preferences.
+I like that Ponto Pro can be customised for my individual hearing loss and that if my hearing changes in the future, my Ponto Pro can be readjusted.

-As for my worries about being more visible with my hearing loss, only one or two people have even noticed.
-I like the selection of colors that Ponto Pro comes in.
-I was originally leaning toward black but then I went with brown which is close to my natural hair color.”
+As for my worries about my hearing loss being more visible, only one or two people have even noticed.
+I like the selection of colours that Ponto Pro comes in.
+I was originally leaning toward black, but then I went with brown, which is close to my natural hair colour.”

 A natural part of life

-“It probably took a couple of weeks to really get used to the uniqueness of hearing all of the different sounds.
-Now I put my Ponto Pro on in the morning and I don’t pay attention to it all day.
+“It probably took me a couple of weeks to really get used to the uniqueness of hearing all of the different sounds.
+Now I put on my Ponto Pro in the morning and I don’t pay attention to it all day.
 I’ve actually gotten into the shower by mistake and then remembered I had it on.
 Wearing my Ponto Pro has become so natural.
-It almost becomes part of you – and now I know that’s a good thing” Robb concludes.* Listening 101: US expression for basic training to improve listening skills.
+It almost becomes part of you – and now I know that’s a good thing,” Robb concludes.